ROAD TRIP TUSCANY IN 7-10 DAYS

-Tuscany, the place of rolling hills and beautiful medieval towns and villages, often sits on top of hills and thus comes with great views.
+Tuscany is the place of rolling hills, beautiful medieval towns and villages that often sit on top of hills and thus comes with great views.
 The region is known for its vineyards and great wines, and then there are the villas at the end of cypress-lined lanes.

 But, of course, it is also known as the Renaissance’s birthplace and was home to geniuses like Leonardo da Vinci and Michelangelo.
 There is so much to do and see, and after spending more than one week in Tuscany myself, I finally saw with my own eyes what all the fuss is about!

-This itinerary helps you to see the best of in 5 or 7, or even 10 days.
+This Tuscany itinerary helps you to see the best in 5, 7 or 10 days in Tuscany.
 So read on to find out more about the most beautiful places to visit in Tuscany plus many travel tips.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

 Find out what to do and see, where to go, where to stay, and what to visit.
 Also, this post is mostly about a Tuscany road trip.
 HOWEVER, while road tripping is fun and easy, there are also other ways to get around.

 How to Get Around Tuscany in a Week

 Many places in Tuscany are very well-connected, and it is easy getting around by public transportation or car.
 I used public transportation whenever I headed to the main places (like Florence or Pisa) and drove for the rest of the time.
 Both ways have their perks.

 I found that driving in Tuscany was fine – most of the time.
 I cannot deny that I will probably never get used to the way Italians drive, but in general, it was good.